 Where to eat in Muscat

-: There are some really excellent restaurants in Muscat.
-Two of our favorites were the local institution known as the Kargeen Caffe (odd location, but relaxed vide and good food) and D’Archy’s Kitchen (a local favorite serving a range of international cuisines).
+There are some really excellent restaurants in Muscat.
+Two of our favorites were the local institution known as the Kargeen Caffe (odd location, but relaxed vibe and good food) and D’Archy’s Kitchen (a local favorite serving a range of international cuisines).

 Where to stay in Muscat